nabilshadman/openmp-adaptive-quadrature/README.md

 to the slurm output file ID to reference for any future studies.

 For more information on running codes on the Cirrus HPC system, please visit this [page](https://cirrus.readthedocs.io/en/main/user-guide/batch.html).

+# 5. Report
+We provide a [report](https://github.com/nabilshadman/openmp-adaptive-quadrature/blob/main/report/parallel_adaptive_quadrature_openmp_report.pdf) associated with this repository where we discuss the general algorithm, the
+parallel implementations of the algorithm, the hardware and software environments where we test the
+implementations for correctness and for performance, the performance analysis of the implementations,
+and the conclusions of the study.